sydneytaylr/workshop1/assignment3.md

 ![image](https://user-images.githubusercontent.com/60228358/79696103-95c20c80-8248-11ea-8754-0de4d66e5885.png)

+### MODEL #2

 The second geospatial model is the linear regression model used by Edoardo Teso.
-His research focuses on the impact the transatlantic slave trade has had on modern gender roles, specifically the work force, throughout West Africa.
+His research focuses on the impact the transatlantic slave trade has had on modern gender roles, specifically the work force throughout West Africa.
 His hypothesis focuses on “the demographic shock to sex ratios- and the accompanying shock to women’s participation in activities outside the domestic sphere – persistently affected cultural beliefs and norms about the appropriate role of women in society” (Teso 7).
-In Table 1, Teso shows the results of his linear regression model.
-The data below is divided into eight separate groups.
-Groups 1-4 represent FLFP, Female Labor Force Participation, while groups 5-8 is Work Outside.
-These numbers show how the transatlantic slave trade does have strong correlation with gender roles within the work force.
+In addition to the transatlantic slave trade, Teso also collects data from the Indian Ocean trade.
+His analysis of both slave trades provides more insight on the inmpact of history on modern society.

+In Table 2, Teso shows the results of his linear regression model and the effect of the slave trade on occupations.
+The data is divided into eight separate working groups: agriculture, high ranking, manual work, clerical, household/domestic and education.
+The purpose of this specific study was to determine the likelihood of a woman being hired in various workng fields in modern society.
+Interestingly, "the estimation suggested that the increase in a woman's probability of being employed can be entirely rationalized by an increase in the likelihood that she has a relatively higher ranking occupation."
+According to findings, he discovered that regions with higher impacts of the slave trade were more likely to have a higher ranking job.